How to install xdebug with vagrant + vscode

 Add the following settings to the newly created ini file.

-Please note that the settings and how to specify them will vary depending on the version of xdebug.
+Note that the content and method of specifying the settings will differ depending on the version of xdebug.

-this may already be in use, so we recommend setting it to a value other than "9000."
+this may already be in use, so it is recommended to set it to something other than "9000."

-In version 3.0, the default has changed to "9003," so it should be fine without specifying it.
+In version 3, the default has changed to "9003," so it should be fine without specifying anything.

 For version 2